Photo copyright: Mark Vessey

 Biography: Kerry Hudson was born in Aberdeen.
 Growing up in a succession of council estates, B&Bs and caravan parks provided her with a keen eye for idiosyncratic behaviour, material for life, and a love of travel.

-Her first novel, TONY HOGAN BOUGHT ME AN ICE-CREAM FLOAT BEFORE HE STOLE MY MA (Chatto & Windus), was published in July 2012 and was shortlisted for eight literary prizes, including the Guardian First Book Award and Green Carnation Prize, and won Scottish First Book of the Year.
-Kerry's second novel, THIRST, was developed with support from the National Lottery through an Arts Council England grant, and published by Chatto in July 2014 before being shortlisted for the Green Carnation Prize.
-Her first work of non-fiction, LOWBORN (2019) became a Times bestseller and was hailed as ‘One of the most important books of the year’ by the Guardian.
-A follow-up to LOWBORN, entitled NEWBORN, was published in February 2024.
+Kerry’s first novel, TONY HOGAN BOUGHT ME AN ICE-CREAM FLOAT BEFORE HE STOLE MY MA (Chatto & Windus), was published in July 2012 and was shortlisted for eight literary prizes, including the Guardian First Book Award and Green Carnation Prize, and won Scottish First Book of the Year.
+Her second novel, THIRST, was published by Chatto & Windus in July 2014 before being shortlisted for the Green Carnation Prize.
+It was also published in France by Editions Philippe Rey (translated by Florence Lévy-Paolini) where it became a bestseller and won the prestigious Prix Femina Etranger 2015, and in Italy by Minumum Fax, where it was shortlisted for the Strega Prize.
+She is currently writing her third novel.

 ‘Hudson avoids the usual sentimental clichés and gives us the hope and tough warmth for which she has such a sharp eye.’ — The Guardian